Rava idli

-Rava idli (also rave idli) is a variation of the popular South Indian breakfast item idli, made with rava (coarase ground wheat or rice), bombay rava, semolina or rice rava.
+Rava idli (also rave idli) is a variation of the popular South Indian breakfast item idli, made with rava (coarse ground wheat or rice), Bombay rava, semolina or rice rava.

 History

 It is a speciality of the state of Karnataka in India.
 It was invented by the popular restaurant chain, Mavalli Tiffin Rooms (MTR) of Bangalore.
-According to them, during World War II, when rice, which is the staple item used in idli, was in short supply, they experimented in making idli using semolina and created rava idli.
+During World War II, when rice, which is the staple item used in idli, was in short supply, they experimented with making idli using semolina and created rava idli.

 Rava idli translates to semolina idli in the Kannada language.
 It is usually found in restaurants that serve Udupi cuisine.
 Rava idli is served hot and is to be eaten along with saagu and coconut chutney.
 A dash of ghee poured on the top of rava idli adds to the overall taste.